dburnham1212/airbnb/README.md

 ### Airbnb - Listings Page

 Displays all listings available to a user and allows the user to search for specific listings based off of their address.
+You do not have to be logged in to view this page.

 !["Screenshot of Listings Page (displaying lisings)!"](https://github.com/dburnham1212/airbnb/blob/main/screenshots/ListingsPage.png)

 ### Airbnb - View Listing Page

 Displays listing information and allows a user to book a listing.
+You do not have to be logged in to view this page however you must be logged in to book a listing.

 !["Screenshot of Listing Page (displaying a listing)!"](https://github.com/dburnham1212/airbnb/blob/main/screenshots/ViewListingPage.png)